 In the XR evaluation SI, RAN1 to treat cloud gaming with first priority, AR use cases with second priority, and VR use cases with third priority.

 Dense urban macro scenario is relevant for Cloud gaming and AR considering expected services in wide-areas.
-It also makes sense to prioritize FR1 in the dense urban scenario at least as a baseline.
 Single layer with Macro only is preferred for analysis and simulation complexity and this will give initial XR service capacity.
 It is also worthwhile noting that a suitable channel model in TR38.901 is UMa considering rooftop deployment of Macro and UMi is not suitable since it is intended mainly street-level deployments.

 Compared to CG and AR use cases, it is expected that VR use case is primarily targeting stationary users in a limited area, potentially with no or very low mobility.
 It will match well with indoor hotspot scenario.
 A channel model can be InH either with open office or mixed office LoS probability.
 Both FR1 and FR2 spectrum for InH is possible for the VR use case.
 Nevertheless, since VR is expected to have much higher data rate than CG and AR, FR2 would be more relevant for Rel-17 studies.
-It is also worthwhile noting that FR2 for indoor is likely to have much less coverage issues than dense urban scenario in FR1.

 Based on this, we propose to prioritize the following relevant deployment scenarios for five XR use cases to minimize evaluation sets of each use case study.